-While on active duty, Fung served aboard USS Harlan County (LST 1196) and completed several overseas deployments including to the Persian Gulf in support of Operation Desert Storm.
+While on active duty, Fung served aboard USS Harlan County (LST 1196) as damage control assistant and assistant first lieutenant.
+He completed several overseas deployments including to the Persian Gulf in support of Operation Desert Storm.

 He is a qualified Seabee combat warfare specialist and surface warfare officer.
 His personal decorations include the Legion of Merit, Bronze Star Medal, Meritorious Service Medal, Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (two awards) and various unit and campaign awards.

 In his civilian profession, Fung is a project manager for a top Fortune ranked pharmaceutical services provider.
 Fung is a registered professional engineer in the Commonwealth of Pennsylvania and a certified project management professional.